Get the Support You Need

 Safehub deploys regular firmware updates and performs checks on individual devices to ensure they update properly.

 Safehub uses an MVNO (Mobile Virtual Network Operator), which enables our system to automatically switch networks to provide the most reliable coverage to a specific location.
-Our MVNO does not support Verizon.

 No, it is a completely independent system.